abhirathod95/travel-blog/src/blog/travel/2019-04-05/Ireland.md

 Before leaving the region around Cork, we woke up very early to drive into Cobh to see the famous Deck of Cards.
 If you have an extra day, Cobh is another interesting place to visit.
 If you recognize the picture from Cobh, it's a classic picture that many try to get while in Cobh.
 The best spot to stand is at the Spyhill Street.

 Finally, we began making our way back to Dublin with a stop at the famous and stunning Rock of Cashel.
 There are several important Irish legends that are about the Rock of Cashel which gained importance as a fortress.
+Right before we were planning to leave the car, the wind started picking up and the clouds were dark and heavy.
+Instead of raining, it started to snow!
+After 15 minutes, the snow stopped and the clouds disappeared for a blue sky.
+It was all very odd, and it was our only true rainfall, more like snow fall, of our entire trip.

 ![Rock of Cashel, Ireland](../../../images/Ireland/Ireland_56.jpg)